jchrom/people-map-cs/README_EN.md

 The location of each name indicates a birthplace, a workplace, a place of death, a memorial site or other type of association with the person.
 The bigger the name, the more pageviews accumulated by the article.
 Click on the green bubble to display a popup with an extract and a link to Wikipedia.

-To go to the map, click the mage below.
+To go to the map, click the image below.

 <p>
   <a href="https://jchrom.github.io/people-map-cs/index.html" title="Click for redirect to the map">